kcrary/istari/docs/iml.md

 simple-minded matter since it does not know anything about the grammar.

-The main rule is that token are separated by whitespace.
+The main rule is that tokens are separated by whitespace.
 There are three exceptions:

 - A parenthesis is a complete token, even when adjacent to other text.